GiovanniSalmeri/yellow-comment/README.md

 ## Acknowledgements

-This extension was developed together with nasendackel, wunderfeyd.
+This extension was previously maintained by Christoph Schröder and David Fehrmann.
 Thank you for the good work.

-## Developers
+## Developer

 Giovanni Salmeri.
 [Get help](https://datenstrom.se/yellow/help/).